 3) Seatbelt Use.
 Using a seatbelt generally reduces injuries, especially in serious collisions.
 Those who are restrained in a serious collision, while they may suffer injuries, routinely will avoid ejection from the vehicle and death as a result of their body being catapulted within, or without, the car.

 4) Physical Condition of the Occupants.
 An older person or a person with a pre-existing injury is more likely to suffer injuries in a smaller accident than a healthy individual.
 Also, the recovery time for an older or previously injured person tends to be longer than one who was healthy before the accident.

 5) Impact With Objects.
 Sometimes, one person will hit their head against the interior of the car, or a side window, and that impact is experienced by only one person in the accident.
 So that person’s experience is different from the other occupants, and the injuries differ.

 These are just five of many reasons for people to suffer differently when involved in the same accident as others.
 If you have any experiences with multiple people having different injuries in the same accident, share your experience with others so they do not feel like they are going through this experience alone.

 If you need assistance with an injury claim due to the negligence of another, call the experienced law firm of the Inland Empire Law Group to get the legal help you need to obtain the financial recovery you need from your accident.
-Call 909-481-0100 for a fair and honest review of your injury claim.
+Contact our experienced personal injury lawyer online or give us a call at 909-481-0100 for a fair and honest review of your injury claim.